 By Blake Eligh

 Kung Hei Fat Choi!
-Today is the second day of the Chinese Lunar New Year, a 15-day celebration that’s all about food, family, and good fortune.
+This week, many Canadians will mark Chinese New Year, a celebration that’s all about food, family, and good fortune.

 New Year’s meals are meant for sharing family-style, with each dish representing wishes and hopes for the year ahead.
 The food is loaded with symbolism, and full of ingredients that that sound like Cantonese words for “luck” or “prosperity.”